--java switch.
+You can only use this switch in conjunction with the -java switch.
 Specifies a full class path to be passed to the Java interpreter when the server is launched.

-Overrides the default value
+Overrides the default value IT_DEFAULT_CLASSPATH in common.cfg.

-IT\DEFAULT\CLASSPATH in common.cfg.

--addpath You can
+-addpath partial classpath

 You can only use this switch in conjunction with the -java switch.
-Specifies a partial class path to be appended to the default value partial classpath

-IT\DEFAULT\CLASSPATH when the Orbix Java daemon attempts to launch the server.
+Specifies a partial class path to be appended to the default value IT_DEFAULT_CLASSPATH when the Orbix Java daemon attempts to launch the server.